sgowen/tappy-plane/README.md

 In this game, you tap to control a colorful plane through a cave!
 This project serves as an excellent template for those wanting to develop cross-platform games for mobile without relying on cross-platform frameworks.
 It uses precompiler directives to intuitively switch between OpenGL ES and Direct3D rendering.
 Roughly 90% of the game is written in C++.
 The other 10% of the game is a reusable wrapper layer written in Java for Android, Objective-C for iOS, and C# for Windows Phone 8.

+## Graphics

+The graphics used in Tappy Plane are taken directly from Kenney's generous Public Domain Tappy Plane graphic pack.
+You can check that out here: http://opengameart.org/content/tappy-plane

 ## Setup Instructions for Android/iOS

 1. Download version **1.6.8** of the libpng library from http://sourceforge.net/projects/libpng/files/libpng16/older-releases/1.6.8/